vencolini/github-search-test/README.md

 It uses:
 - Node 12.18.1
 - Nebular 4 for the UX elements
-- Bootstrap 4.5 for reponsive grid layout.
+- Bootstrap 4.5 for responsive grid layout.

 ## Initial setup